pypeit/PypeIt/doc/quicklook.rst

 pypeit_ql_deimos
 ================

-This scripts enables quicklook reductions on :doc:`deimos` data.
+This scripts enables quicklook reductions on :doc:`spectrographs/deimos` data.

 For the user at WMKO, the general procedure is two steps:
   (1) run the script on your afternoon calibrations;